How to Add Google Analytics to WordPress Website

 With Google Analytics, you can check the countries where your visitors are coming from.
 But it goes beyond that.
 Google tracking also helps you determine your visitor’s language, the kind of browser they use, the size of their device screen, and lots more.

-As a web owner, these data are very useful, especially for marketing.
+As a web owner, these analytics data are very useful, especially for marketing.
 If you are looking to target particular demographics of users, your website should fit their preferences.

-Google Analytics helps you understand the behavior of people on your site.
+Google Analytics helps you understand the behavior of people on your WordPress site.
 You will be able to see the most visited pages, how users navigate from page to page, pages where users exit the site, etc. Even more, it checks the average amount of time users spend on every individual page.

 With this data, you can reduce your website’s bounce rate, hence improving SEO.

 Google Analytics report is very detailed.
-If most of your visitors come from social media, it tells you which exactly: Facebook, Twitter, LinkedIn etc. Using this data, you can easily decide which campaigns to increase and which to discard.
+If most of your visitors come from social media, it tells you which exactly: Facebook, Twitter, LinkedIn, etc. Using this data, you can easily decide which campaigns to increase and which to discard.

 From your Google Analytics report, you can determine what hour of the day traffic to your website increases.
-With that data, you will know exactly when to publish contents so as to get maximum views.
+With that data, you will know exactly when to publish content so as to get maximum views.